Twitter plans to trim down its ads products

 Twitter continues to bleed cash and its advertising business has begun shrinking, so it’s time for a change.
 Twitter will pare down three areas of its ad product, according to sources who spoke to TechCrunch.

-Twitter foreshadowed the shift during last week’s lackluster earnings report that showed a year-over-year decline in Q4 ad revenue from $641 million in 2015 to $638 million in 2016.
-Meanwhile it saw little growth in monthly active users (currently 319 million, up 4% year-on-year).
-That added up to an $167 million loss last quarter.
+Twitter foreshadowed the shift during last week’s lackluster earnings report that showed a year-over-year decline in Q4 ad revenue, from $641 million in 2015 to $638 million in 2016.
+Meanwhile it saw little growth in monthly active users (currently 319 million, up 4 percent year-on-year).
+That added up to a $167 million loss last quarter.

-Together these facts underscore a critical issue for the company: it has yet to find the right formula for products that attract both users and revenues.
+Together these facts underscore a critical issue for the company: It has yet to find the right formula for products that attract both users and revenues.

-But Twitter is trying to course-correct, and its solution is two-fold: it’s redefined itself around a core mission — last week described as “the best and fastest place to see what’s happening in the world and what people are talking about”.
-And, TechCrunch has learned, it’s looking at ways of paring down its ad business to have more focus, too.
+But Twitter is trying to course-correct, and its solution is two-fold: it’s redefined itself around a core mission — last week described as “the best and fastest place to see what’s happening in the world and what people are talking about,” and, TechCrunch has learned, it’s looking at ways of paring down its ad business to have more focus, too.

-Three areas that Twitter is reassessing include the company’s direct response business, aspects of the Promoted Tweets products, and the legacy TellApart business.
+Three areas that Twitter is reassessing include the company’s direct response business, aspects of the Promoted Tweets products and the legacy TellApart business.

 Twitter has not shuttered any of these yet, but from what we understand, it is now concentrating on what is driving more revenues.
 If there are products that are not getting significant buy-in from advertisers (say hundreds of millions in revenue), Twitter wants to stop supporting them.

 Twitter declined to comment for this story.
-Though as CEO Jack Dorsey forecasted on the earnings call, “2017 will be about simplifying and differentiating our revenue products.
+Though, as CEO Jack Dorsey forecasted on the earnings call, “2017 will be about simplifying and differentiating our revenue products.
 It’ll take time for all the results we want to see.”

 What’s holding Twitter back

 Plus, several of these ad products don’t feel memorable to users.
 The typical behavior on Twitter is to skim the timeline, in part because people expect some noise since the app only recently started algorithmically sorting its content.
-Twitter’s interest graph differs from fully relevancy-sorted feeds on networks filled with friends where you might be more inclined to read every post.
+Twitter’s interest graph differs from fully relevancy sorted feeds on networks filled with friends where you might be more inclined to read every post.

 This all makes it natural to skip over Promoted Tweets and direct response ads that blend into Twitter at a time when mobile advertisers are increasingly looking to momentarily dominate people’s attention with full-screen video ads like on Snapchat and Instagram.
 Twitter’s user growth slump may have made it hesitant to push more aggressive ad products.

-Now its time to double-down on what works and trim the fat.
+Now it’s time to double-down on what works and trim the fat.
 This will be a significant shift in the company’s strategy, after years of testing lots of different services and ad formats on the platform to see what took off, and thus leaving the question of focus open-ended.

 “People would ask internally, ‘what is Twitter good for?’ and you would get 1,000 answers,” said a source close to the company who requested to remain anonymous.
 “The approach was to let 1,000 flowers bloom, but if products are hard to use I don’t even know where to start with what to use it for.
 Picking news and talk, that simplification has driven some clarity.
 Now they are trying to drive the same kind of clarity with the monetization products.”